3 Memory and Allocators

 5. the heap can only be accessed through allocators.
 If your object was not created through the alloc() or create() methods of an allocator object, then, he is most certainly not an object stored in the heap.

-3.2 Allocators
+3.3 Allocators

 One key aspect about Zig, is that there are “no hidden-memory allocations” in Zig.
 What that really means, is that “no allocations happen behind your back in the standard library” (Sobeston 2024).

-But, in Zig, if a function, an operator, or anything from the standard library needs to allocate some memory during it’s execution, then, this function/operator needs to receive (as input) an allocator provided by the user, to actually be able to allocate the memory it needs.
+But, in Zig, if a function, an operator, or anything from the standard library needs to allocate some memory during its execution, then, this function/operator needs to receive (as input) an allocator provided by the user, to actually be able to allocate the memory it needs.

-An example is the allocPrint() function from the Zig standard library.
+An example is the allocPrint() function from the Zig Standard Library.
 With this function, you can write a new string using format specifiers.
 So, this function is, for example, very similar to the function sprintf() in C. In order to write such new string, the allocPrint() function needs to allocate some memory to store the output string.

 That is why, the first argument of this function is an allocator object that you, the user/programmer, gives as input to the function.
 In the example below, I am using the GeneralPurposeAllocator() as my allocator object.
-But I could easily use any other type of allocator object from the Zig standard library.
+But I could easily use any other type of allocator object from the Zig Standard Library.

 var gpa = std.heap.GeneralPurposeAllocator(.{}){};